-Oh.
-I forgot to mention.
-Like Halo 5, you can actually die numerous times without getting anywhere.
-IN the opening sequence, walk forward to what you would think would be progress.
-You'll eventually hear your guardian scream and apparently plunge into a void of nothingness.
-It's like Dark Souls.
-You'll die, die and die again, though unlike the idea of the Souls series where you learn things about the areas, there's no such luck in the current version of Destiny 2.
+As with Halo 5, you can actually die numerous times without getting anywhere.
+IN the opening sequence, if you walk forward to what you would think would be progress, you'll eventually hear your guardian scream and apparently plunge into a void of nothingness.
+A way I found to describe such instances is that they are comparable to Dark Souls.
+You'll die, die and die again, though unlike the concept of the Souls series wherein you learn as you suffer brutal challenges, there's no such luck in the current version of Destiny 2.

 For anyone familiar with trying to play mainstream games without sight, a further long talked about issue comes up here too.
 Specifically, there's no directional cues to guide you towards your objective, not even a helpful NPC who you can follow as in the opening of Borderland's 2's tutorial.

 However, this standard accessibility issue is compounded by the fact that with the music at default levels, there's no real ambience to guide you either.
-If there were a soft pinging noise that would change based on where you had to go (panning horrizontally for left/right, maybe changing pitch for behind or for height as well, increasing in speed for proximity to your next objective), then it would, I think, greatly improve things.
-That and no mainstream game, to my knowledge, has integrated anything like this as part of an accessibility patch.
-Who knows, Bungie could be the first to something really significant in opening up the shooter genre to those without sight.
+If there were a soft pinging noise that would change based on where you had to go (possibly based around pitch/pan) increasing in speed for proximity to your next objective), then it would, I think, greatly improve things.

 CoPilot really helped with completing these opening missions, but it was still a struggle nonetheless, with guides talking about walking towards markers that my copilot couldn't actually discern on the map.

-Given the amount of guns and different types of weapons (i.e. kinetic, energy and power), it's such a shame that a franchise this big hasn't yet added distinct cues for weapon switching either, given that Halo games had all those sound cues figured out as far as I can recall.
+Given the vast array of weaponry, it's such a shame that a franchise on the scale of Destiny hasn't yet added distinct cues for weapon switching either.
+This is particularly surprising given that Halo games had all those sound cues pretty much figured out.
 Small quality of life audio cues like those can also help with imersion, not just knowing what weapon you're currently holding but giving a sense of scale to the item you're using and alerting you to what gun you're using when you respawn or load into a new area.

 Unlocking co-op, whilst it was a great relief, did raise more questions, like what I'd have to do on my end and how interacting with the game in terms of friends, clans and fireteams would work.